scottfr/SystemsBook/Environment/environment.md

 #### Simulation Results ####

-When you click the Run button the model is stepped through the defined time period and produces a display of the results.
+When you click the \u{Run} button the model is stepped through the defined time period and produces a display of the results as depicted in Figure 10.
 There are various options for the type of display and which elements are displayed as shown in Figure 11.

 ![Figure 10.
 Simulation Results](02-im-4990g.png)